FreQRiDeR/Palera1n-Gui/README.md

 * Install palera1n in $PATH for it to work.
 * Rename to "palera1n" if not already.
 * Get it here! https://github.com/palera1n/palera1n
+* Run in Python or use Standalone Binary.
 * By FreQRiDeR and ChatGPT.
 (Mostly ChatGPT!
 LOL)